Department of Mathematics

 B.A.
 Summa cum Laude, University of California, San Diego, 1978

 James P. McIntyre Professor of Mathematics and Chair of the Department of Mathematics.
 I have been Chair of the department since 2007.
 During my period of service, the Math Department has written a self-study and had an external program review, started a Ph.D. program, instituted a new B.S. degree, hired superb young scholars and teachers into tenure-track and postdoctoral positions, revised its undergraduate offerings significantly, started an annual Alumni Newsletter and the BC Math Alumni Network, organized a Distinguished Lecturer series and the BC-MIT Number Theory Seminar, built new ties to the Lynch School of Education, hosted an American Mathematical Society sectional meeting, signed a Memorandum of Understanding with the Mathematical Sciences Center and Department of Mathematical Sciences at Tsinghua University to encourage cooperation and the exchange of scholars, carried out a planning process to determine next steps as we seek to become one of the top departments in the country in both research and teaching, and seen a dramatic rise in the number of Mathematics majors (as of November 2014 we had over 300 majors; by contrast, in Fall 2000 there were 135).
 Here is a November 2012 news report on the department's progress.

-During Spring 2015, I am not teaching as I focus on chairing the math department and on my scholarship and professional activities.
-I meet weekly with two doctoral students and am happy to meet other students by appointment.
-In Fall 2014 I taught MT1190, Fundamentals of Math I and MT8891, Graduate Teaching Seminar II.
+During Fall 2015, I am teaching MT3310, Introduction to Abstract Algebra, and MT8890, Graduate Teaching Seminar I. In addition, I meet weekly with my two doctoral students.
+I am happy to meet other students by appointment.
 The websites for many of my previous courses may be found here.